anythingelse-sf/MercadoLibre/README.md

-# MercadoLibre
+# MercadoLibre Worksheet
-The ability to predict search traffic can translate into the ability to successfully trade.
+Demonstrating ability to analyze and predict search traffic using Google Colab and Prophet.